trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 The first three components shall follow typical Ansible upgrade logic - additional version checks and actions are performed when an upgrade is necessary.

-The upgrade process for containers is simpler: Ansible-Kubernetes module "tapkube" edits deployment instances, updating the image version, and then Kubernetes automatically performs a rolling deployment.
+The upgrade process for containers is simpler: Ansible-Kubernetes module `tapkube` edits deployment instances, updating the image version, and then Kubernetes automatically performs a rolling deployment.

 The desired rolling deployment strategy can be adjusted in the deployment metadata itself, allowing for zero downtime upgrades in post-0.8 TAP releases.